ucamrc/grasshopper-puppet/README.md

 # This next step could take up to around 60mins if you have a slow server and lots of data to import!
 devserver$ sudo ./provisioning/grasshopper/init.sh

-# You can monitor grasshopper's logs:
-devserver$ sudo tail -f /var/log/upstart/grasshopper.log

 # Set username and password to protect externally visible server with play data in
 # (This only applies in environments where ghservice::apache::enable_basic_auth is true)
 devserver$ sudo htpasswd -c /etc/apache2/dev_auth_file #username#

+# In a web browser, try going to the hostname you entered into common.json above
+# It should show you the Student UI!

+# You can monitor grasshopper's logs:
+devserver$ sudo tail -f /var/log/upstart/grasshopper.log

 ## HANDY HINT, especially for EC2 users (and similar)
 ## You may want to avoid changing your hostname - either get a static IP, or don't shutdown!